BuildFarBox/FarBox-Doc/docs/2 Template & API/2 get-data.markdown

 ## json

 If the type of a object is `list` or `dict`, the `json` property will be available.
 It turns object into json format.
-If turning fails, the orignal object returned.
+If turning fails, the original object returned.

 Code snippet: